Keep abreast of the latest support and education from Sarah Key by subscribing to and following this blog.

 Spinal fusions are much less readily performed these days and there's good reason for this: residual pain.
 The pain may be just as bad or worse after surgery (with or without sciatica) or the back may be passably okay for a few years but then starts to become problematic again.There are several reasons for lingering back pain after spinal fusion.1.
 The spinal fusion was done for the wrong reasons2.
 Post-operative scar tissue chokes the spinal nerves.3.
 The next level up above the fusion suffers excessive movement strain1.
 Modern Medicine is just as susceptible as many other disciplines to groupthink and fashionable mindsets of the day, otherwise known as zeitgeist.
 A recent zeitgeist in back world has been the diagnosing of spinal stenosis or vertebral stenosis (same thing) for rather murky looking radiology scans when in fact vertebral stenosis is quite rare and specifically related to difficulty (‘lead legs’) walking shorter and shorter distances (see https://www.simplebackpain.com/spinal-stenosis.html ); a previous fashion was ubiquitous diagnosis of ’slipped disc’ for almost any type of back pain (see https://www.simplebackpain.com/discectomy.html)).
 A recent fashion has been that a painful spine should be fused at a problem level, simply because that level is painful.
 In point of fact, a spinal level should only be fused if it has become loose, or or unstable.
 Spinal instability is rare and has distinct, easily recognisable features (see https://www.simplebackpain.com/lumbar-instability.html.)
 It is also quite common to see the wrong spinal level fused since surgeons are not particularly clever at deciding which segment is over-mobile (instability is best diagnosed manually with the hands through what is known as PIVM’S or passive intervertebral movement testing).
 Generally speaking, surgeons have a field day doing whatever procedure is the fashion of the day, or that they feel reasonably competent doing, and patients far too glibly prostrate themselves to oblige.

-2. You can see from the photographs of a spinal fusion attached that this type of surgery uses screws and bolts not too dissimilar to that of a carpenter.
+2. Spinal fusion surgery uses screws and bolts not too dissimilar to that of a carpenter.
 The associated drilling and chopping of spinal bone and the dividing and cauterising of soft tissues and muscle in and around the spine causes massive bleeding and weeping at the operation ground zero.
 This must be dealt with by the surgeon before he closes up.
 The more careful surgeons quietly and patiently dab away at the tissues mopping up this traumatic exudate until it is virtually dry before sewing up each tissue layer on the way out.
 If this is not done - or if the procedure is unnecessarily traumatic and bloody- post-operative scar tissue proliferates as these fluids gradually thicken into sticky goo and then harden into stringy strands of fibrous scar tissue.
 It becomes like space occupying living junk that gets in the way, clogging the spinal machinery and clagging the spinal nerves.
 Excessive adhesions in the spine can cause back pain but more commonly causes chronic post-operative sciatica or leg pain, as they choke the nearby spinal nerve.
 3. In cases where the spinal fusion has been done for the right reasons and there is not a problem with adhesions the results from spinal fusion can be excellent.
 The back feels as solid as a rock after the surgery (no longer prone to giving way or a ‘painful arc’ on bending).
 Typically unfortunately, there is a fair deal of attrition at the next mobile segment up, which suffers excessive movement strain in compensating for the obliterated movement at the fused level (see https://www.simplebackpain.com/back-fusion-surgery.html).
 This usually comes about approximately six years after the surgery and often manifest initially as discomfort in bed, particularly when turning over.
-You will see from the following pages of the book ‘Be Careful Of Back Surgery’ that the way to avoid this is to perform specific spinal intrinsic muscles exercises that keep the upper lumbar segment strong (see https://www.simplebackpain.com/E-book-on-Back-Surgery.html).BETTER TO READ THIS BOOK BEFORE EVEN THINKING OF BACK SURGERY!
+You will see from the following pages of the book ‘Be Careful Of Back Surgery’ that the way to avoid this is to perform specific spinal intrinsic muscles exercises that keep the upper lumbar segment strong.
+Better still, read Sarah’s short e-Book BE CAREFUL ABOUT BACK SURGERY

 For people with a painful neck, it's a peculiar type of debility.
 Perhaps because the neck is so close to the brain - where it’s quite possible that muscle tension chokes the blood supply to the brain - that a stiff and painful neck can be a totally all-consuming affair; distorting one’s consciousness and clouding one’s entire waking hours.